 One of the many highlights in this national park is Somersby Falls, a series of small waterfalls with a 500m walking path following Floods Creek to the bottom of the falls.

 There is also a nice picnic area at the start of the walk, right next to the parking area, with excellent facilities, such as barbeques, picnic tables, toilets, garbage bins and information signs.

 Conveniently located close to the freeway, the Somersby Falls picnic area is a popular rest stop along the NSW Central Coast route.

 10. Carrington Falls

-situated in Budderoo National Park along the south coast, Carrington Falls is a spectacular waterfall that drops 50 metres down into a gorge into Kangaroo Valley.
+situated in Budderoo National Park in the South Coast, Carrington Falls is a spectacular waterfall that drops 50 metres down into a deep gorge.

-A car park is located close to the waterfall, with three main viewing platforms to enjoy great views.
-If you feel like a bit of bushwalking, follow the scenic circuit trail around the rim of the falls.
+A car park is located close to the waterfall, where you can do an easy circuit trail with three main viewing platforms to enjoy great views of the waterfall and its beautiful surroundings.